UBS note deepens UK political row over rate-fixing

 “There is absolutely nothing in this note about the deliberate fixing of the Libor rate, which Barclays traders were involved in,” said Labour finance spokesman Chris Leslie.

-The fallout from the Libor scandal widened to the political sphere after Bob Diamond, who quit as Barclays chief executive this week, said Paul Tucker, now deputy governor of Britain’s central bank, had called him in October 2008 to relay concerns from within government about the high level of Barclays’ funding costs.
+The fallout from the Libor scandal widened to the political sphere after Bob Diamond, who quit as Barclays Chief Executive last week, said Paul Tucker, now deputy governor of Britain’s central bank, had called him in October 2008 to relay concerns from within government about the high level of Barclays’ funding costs.

 Barclays has said the conversation was understood by a senior executive, Jerry del Missier, to be an instruction to lower the bank’s reported Libor rate, which he duly passed on to the bank staff concerned.
 Del Missier, who also resigned this week, has not commented on the matter.